Musicians with Uncommon Vision

 Karrie Griffiths (Flute) is the Founder of Music in Miami and creator of Three Sundays in July; a chamber music series in its 6th year of existence.
 She has been an active professional musician in South Florida for over 20 years.
 Karrie's goal is to create an active chamber music series involving South Florida professional musicians and composers.
 Living in such a diverse area as Miami, she believes there is plenty of room for unique musical experiences for music lovers!

 Ms. Griffiths received her Bachelor's Degree from the University of Texas at Austin and her Master's Degree from Temple University in Philadelphia.
 She has studied with the late John Hicks, Professor Emeritus, School of Music, University of Texas at Austin; Jeanne Larson, Principal of Dallas Symphony; Murray Panitz, Principal of the Philadelphia Orchestra; and David Cramer, Assistant Principal of the Philadelphia Orchestra.
-She has been a participant in the highly regarded music festivals at Interlochen and Jackson Hole Wyoming and has done extensive studio work and recitals.
+She has been a participant in the highly regarded music festivals at Interlochen and Jackson Hole, Wyoming, and has done extensive studio work and recitals.
 In Philadelphia she was part of the flute and harp duo, Linos.

-Karrie is a member of the Symphony of the Americas and has performed with the Atlantic Coast Orchestra, Miami City Ballet, Florida Grand Opera and is freelance artist throughout South Florida and the Eastern Seaboard performing with classical guitarist Jose Lezcano.
-She has just returned from performing in the Festival Internacional de Flautistas en el Centro del Mundo in Quito, Ecuador, and a concert tour in the New England area with Jose Lezcano, Classical Guitarist/Composer.
+Karrie is a member of the Symphony of the Americas and has performed with the Atlantic Coast Orchestra, Miami City Ballet, Florida Grand Opera and is a freelance artist throughout South Florida and the Eastern Seaboard.
+She has also performed in the Festival Internacional de Flautistas en el Centro del Mundo in Quito, Ecuador, and a concert tour in the New England area with Jose Lezcano, Classical Guitarist/Composer.
 Karrie recently joined the staff of the Kalos Music & Art School in Aventura as a Flute instructor, and is a regular contributor to The Radio Ear Network Project (SOB Club).